tecnomod-um/EvaluationGraphAlignmentMethods/README.md

 ### Table of alignments

+A total of 49 alignment experiments were carried out using 25 different methods.
 Alignments were carried out whenever the schemas had compatible entities to align.

 | Approach       |   AirlinesCustomerSatisfaction |   AmazonRatings |   BigBasketProducts |   BrazilianE-commerce |   E-CommerceData | Customer Satisfaction |
 |:---------------|-------------------------------:|----------------:|--------------------:|----------------------:|-----------------:|----------------------:|